What A Way To Finish! « Arthur Morris/BIRDS AS ART

 BTW, I check out the Snow Monkey live cam every day now.
 (Best done late in the day where I’m located) Have a good swim…:)

-• avatar Sudhir Das
+• Sudhir Das

 How ever fruitful and enjoyable the journey is it is always a pleasure to be back at home.